Home Equity Loan Calculator

 Frequently Asked Questions

-What is the difference between a home equity loan and a HELOC?
+What is the difference between a 15-year and a 30-year mortgage term?

 This home equity loan calculator provides estimates for informational purposes only.
 Results are based on the inputs provided and assume a fixed interest rate for the full loan term.
 Actual loan terms payment amounts and available equity will vary based on your credit score lender requirements current home value and outstanding mortgage balance.
 Home equity loans use your home as collateral — failure to repay may result in foreclosure.
 This calculator does not constitute financial or lending advice.
 Always consult a licensed mortgage professional lender or financial advisor before taking out a home equity loan.